Duet3D/wiki-content/User_manual/Connecting_hardware/RS485_Modbus.md

 Duet 3 Mainboard 6HC v1.02c and later, and Duet 3 Mainboard 6XD v1.02 and later, with an RS485 adapter built-in:
 * These boards have hardware support for the MODBUS RTU from the RS485 header.
 This is shared with the IO1 GPIO channel so if used, do not connect endstops or anything else to the IO1 pins.
 * Fit the RS485_EN jumper to enable the RS485 transciever (see wiring diagrams for location)
-* Wire the device to the RS485 header on the Duet, and provide power to it as necessary.

 For other Duet 3 boards with external RS485 transceivers
-* Wire power and
+* Select an IO header on the Duet to use.
+This needs to be UART capable, and is usually either IO0 or IO1.
+* Wire Duet io#.out to RS485 transceiver TX pin, and io#.in to RX pin.
+Wire VCC to voltage as appropriate (usually 3.3V or 5V) on the Duet, and GND to GND on the Duet.

 ## Wiring

+### Wire specification

 * For short cable runs to individual devices, generally the cable does not need to be twisted pair, shielded or have additional termination.
 * For longer runs with the bus supporting multiple devices, twisted pair cable reduces interference, ideally with matching impedance (around 120 ohms).
 Choose an appropriate cable category (e.g. Cat 5e), consider shielding for high interference environments, and use termination resistors.
 Factor in distance, flexibility, and durability, ensuring compatibility with RS-485 connectors (e.g. DB-9, DB-25) for reliable performance.

-*
+### Wiring the device

+* Wire the device to the RS485 header on the Duet or the RS485 transceiver.
+  * On 6HC and 6XD mainboards with built-in RS485 transceiver, the pins are 485_A and 485_B.
+  * On external RS485 transceivers, the pins may be marked A/+/A+/D+ and B/-/B-/D-.
+* The device datasheet should say which wires should connect to which RS485 pin.
+* Provide power to the device as necessary, either from an external PSU, or from the Duet.

+### Wiring multiple devices

 For a deep dive into the wiring specifics, see (for example) [Guidelines for Proper Wiring of an RS-485 (TIA/EIA-485-A) Network](https://www.analog.com/en/resources/technical-articles/rs485-cable-specification-guide--maxim-integrated.html){target=_blank}